 "I find it hard to believe anybody could use that word in a non-racist way," Kalamaya said.
 "It was intended to be racist.
 It was racist."

-The extent of Andre's injuries remains unclear.
+The extent of Andre's injuries was unclear Tuesday.
 He was initially transferred to Grand Junction after the incident.

 A message left Tuesday for Andre's lawyer was not returned.
 Jones also did not return a text message seeking comment.